streamcorpus/streamcorpus-filter/cpp/README.txt

-This is slightly modified annotated_example.cpp with boost:regex replaced with naive multisearch and added timer code.
+This is benchmark for filter directory.

-Before running test, change pathes at Makefile config section.
+Before running test, copy "example_config.mk" to "config.mk" and change in it config variables  to actual pathes that you have on your system.

 Directory with streamcorpus repo should have generated thrift files for cpp and streamcorpus library (libstreamcorpus.a).

-There are currently 3 targets:
+Current make targets:

 	run1 -- run benchmark on corpus bundled with streamcorpus repo run2 -- run benchmark on trec-kba-2013-rated-chunks-indexed
        	test -- unit test
+	clean

 Any of above will call cmake generator, run 2nd make, build executables, and run tests.
 Benchmark metrics are recored on standard output.